dangmoody/Builder/README.md

 Why don't we just configure our builds in the same language we write our programs in?
 It's so much more intuitive, there's a lot less friction, and you don't have to learn another language.
 Enter Builder.

 With Builder you can build your program from the same language you write your program with, given a single C++ source file containing some code that configures your build.
-This is a much more intuitive way of configuring builds and it's a wonder no-one has come up with this sooner.
+This is a much more intuitive way of programmers configuring builds.

 ## Installation